April Posters and Social Media GraphicsMarch 31, 2020

 - You can add more than one policy for different types of books you’re adding from Open Library.
 You may even find books that you’ll want to keep in the system long-term.

 - Now find a book in Open Library that you want to add.
-Using the SmartMARC Title Assistant in Items Management, you can use the book’s ISBN to quickly add it to your system.
+Using the SmartMARC Title System in Items Management, you can use the book’s ISBN to quickly add it to your system.
 You will not want to add a copy to this item.

 - Change the policy to your Open Library policy.
 You can also change the call number to make it clear where it is from.